Apps family: Gillian

 Gillian Apps was a member of the Dartmouth Big Green women's ice hockey program, competing in ECAC women's ice hockey.
 She is also a member of the Canada women's national ice hockey team, winning gold medals at the 2004 and 2007 World Ice Hockey Championships, and silver medals in that event in 2005, 2008, and 2009.
 She is a winner of gold medals with Team Canada at the 2006 Winter Olympics in Turin, Italy, and the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
 In addition, she appeared in the championship game of the 2010 Clarkson Cup.
 On April 13, 2010, Apps was named to the ECAC women's ice hockey All-Decade team.

 Amy

 Amy Apps (born May 8, 1978) competed for McMaster University and was part of the West Division All-Star teams in 1998 and 1999, respectively.
 She made her first appearance for the Canadian national women's soccer team in a 3–1 loss to Germany on September 1, 2005.
 In 2004, Apps won a W-League championship with the Vancouver Whitecaps.
 Apps participated at the 2007 International Soccer Festival in Alabama and contributed to the Canadian development team claiming first place.
 With the national team, Apps suffered from numerous injuries.
 She was struck with a neurological illness that left her bed-ridden for most of 2006.
 Apps sought relief with cranial sacral therapy.
 In 2007, she tore her ACL and was unable to compete in the XV Pan American Games.
-She is married to Meaghan Sittler, the daughter of Darryl Sittler.
-Together they have a son named Sawyer.